mhadianfard/gSheetAgent/README.md

    - Add test users (your Google email)
 4. Create OAuth credentials:
    - Application type: Web application
-   - Add authorized redirect URI: `http://localhost:3000/`
+   - Add authorized redirect URI: `http://localhost:5000/` (uses the PORT from your config)
    - Download the credentials JSON file and save it as `credentials.json` in the project root.
 This is only needed if you intend to run `upload-gas.js` (more later).

 #### 5. Get Google Authentication Token (optional)